blend/require-conditional-status-checks/README.md

     - ubuntu-20.04

     steps:
-    - name: Ensure All Optional Checks Have Passed
+    - name: Ensure All Conditional Checks Have Passed
       uses: blend/action-composite@2021.11.18
       with:
         checks-yaml: |